Vraj1510/magma/README.md

 ### Magma Solutions

-A suite of solutions offered on a monthly subscription basis to improve factory operations and profitability.
+A suite of solutions is offered on a monthly subscription basis to improve factory operations and profitability.

 ## Processes